germanattanasio/sfLife/README.md

   San Francisco Life previously hedge is a web application that uses the IBM Watson [Tradeoff Analytics][service_url] service helps you make better choices on where to live in San Francisco.

-This repository is a fork of https://github.com/MasonIII/sfLife all credits goes to [Ryan Ma](https://github.com/MasonIII).
+This repository is a fork of https://github.com/MasonIII/sfLife all credits goes to [Ryan Ma](https://github.com/MasonIII). :dancers:

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.